Jürgen Oldenstein

-Beginning in 1968 Oldenstein studied Provincial Roman Archeology, Pre- and Early History, and Ancient History at the Goethe University Frankfurt, and 1970/71 Pre-and Early History and Provincial Roman Archeology at the Ludwig Maximilian University of Munich.
-In 1974 he received his doctorate in Frankfurt with a dissertation Zur Ausrüstung römischer Auxiliareinheiten ("On the equipment of Roman auxiliary units") and then worked from 1975 to 1979 as a research assistant at the Römisch-Germanischen Kommission of the German Archaeological Institute in Frankfurt.
-In 1979 he became an academic assistant at the Institute for Pre- and Protohistory of the Johannes Gutenberg-Universität Mainz.
-In 1990 Oldenstein was a visiting fellow at Wolfson College, Oxford.
-In 1992 he was received his Habilitation in Mainz ("Venia legendi" for Pre- and Early History with special consideration of Roman provincial archeology).
-In 1998 he was appointed as an adjunct professor, and in 2002 was appointed managing director of the Institute for Pre- and Protohistory.
+Beginning in 1968, Oldenstein studied Provincial Roman Archeology, Pre- and Early History, and Ancient History at Goethe University Frankfurt, and 1970 to 1971 Pre-and Early History and Provincial Roman Archeology at LMU Munich.
+In 1974, he received his doctorate in Frankfurt with a dissertation Zur Ausrüstung römischer Auxiliareinheiten ("On the equipment of Roman auxiliary units") and then worked from 1975 to 1979 as a research assistant at the Römisch-Germanischen Kommission of the German Archaeological Institute in Frankfurt.
+In 1979, he became an academic assistant at the Institute for Pre- and Protohistory of the Johannes Gutenberg-Universität Mainz.
+In 1990, Oldenstein was a visiting fellow at Wolfson College, Oxford.
+In 1992, he was received his Habilitation in Mainz ("Venia legendi" for Pre- and Early History with special consideration of Roman provincial archeology).
+In 1998, he was appointed as an adjunct professor, and in 2002 was appointed managing director of the Institute for Pre- and Protohistory.
 He was involved in university government, for example as a member of the Senate and various Senate committees.
 From 2002 to 2010 Oldenstein was Vice President of the University of Mainz for Study and Teaching.
 He retired in 2012.

 His research interests include the archeology of the Roman provinces, in particular Roman military history, the armament and equipment of the Roman army, late antique military buildings, Mogontiacum, and the late antique fort of Alzey.
-Oldenstein carried out numerous research projects, so from 1981 to 1986 and 2002 excavations in the Vicus and the late Roman fort of Alzey, 1993-1996 late Roman pottery from Alzey fortress, and 1995–2000 at the Belginum archaeological park in Hunsrück within the Deutsche Forschungsgemeinschaft focus on Romanization.
+Oldenstein carried out numerous research projects, so from 1981 to 1986 and 2002 excavations in the Vicus and the late Roman fort of Alzey, from 1993 to 1996 late Roman pottery from Alzey fortress, and from 1995 to 2000 at the Belginum archaeological park in Hunsrück within the Deutsche Forschungsgemeinschaft focus on Romanization.

 He is a Corresponding Member of the German Archaeological Institute.